tsackton/taelgar/_scripts/README.md

 #### **view**
 This folder contains dataview functions that can be used with dv.view("/path/to/function", arguments).

+Currently, get_PageDatedValue and get_RegnalYear work, but get_CampaignBasedValue doesn't, for unclear reasons.

 #### **templater**
 This folder contains templater user functions.
 The generateHeader function will create a header depending on the type frontmatter.
 Currently only the NPC type works.